Stephen Quartermain: Triple M

 Quartermain began his AFL radio commentary career at Magic in 1995 before joining Triple M, where he worked from 1997 to 2011.

 3AW

 In 2013, Quartermain joined radio station 3AW as an AFL commentator but left at the end of the season following his appointment as the chief news presenter at Network Ten Melbourne.

 In 2017, Quartermain replaced Rex Hunt as a caller for Crocmedia.

-Quartermain is a fill in presenter on 3AW.
+Quartermain was also a fill in presenter on 3AW.

 Personal life

+Quartermain grew up in Melbourne’s outer east and attended Norwood Secondary College in Ringwood.

 Quartermain was married to then Keno presenter Julie Quartermain from 1992 until their divorce in 2000.
 He married again in 2003 to Paige, and has a son from his first marriage and a daughter from his second marriage.
 He is a supporter of the Hawthorn Football Club.
 His brother, Glen, is the sports editor for The Sunday Times and is a sport reporter for The West Australian in Perth.
+Here, he was asked to report on all sports excluding basketball, due to his well known unfamiliarity with the sport.